Last Updated on

-Don’t panic if you don’t receive a message from the Hostpapa team immediately after signing up; shortly after, you should receive a couple of emails detailing everything you need to get started.
+Don’t panic if you don’t receive a message from the HostPapa team immediately after signing up; shortly after, you should receive a couple of emails detailing everything you need to get started.

 With the emails in your inbox, you’re ready to start building your website.

-6. Build Your WordPress Website
+6. Build your Mom blog on WordPress

 You’ll also be happy to know that WordPress is one of the most user-friendly platforms for building your website, writing, and managing content.

 Additionally, I found a couple of useful videos about setting up your WordPress site in minutes.
 You can check them out on the official WordPress site.

 Need more help to start a Mom blog?